Ohio capital launches unique ‘Smart City’ operating system

-COLUMBUS, Ohio (AP) — Ohio’s capital city has unveiled the first version of its pioneering transportation operating system.
+COLUMBUS, Ohio (AP) — Ohio’s capital city unveiled an operating system on Thursday that will gather data for its pioneering smart city transportation project.

-The other cities that applied were San Francisco; Pittsburgh; Denver; Portland, Oregon; Austin, Texas; and Kansas City, Missouri.
+The city won its spot as the testing ground over San Francisco; Pittsburgh; Denver; Portland, Oregon; Austin, Texas; and Kansas City, Missouri.

 This story has been corrected to show that the group that provided the $10 million grant was Paul G. Allen Philanthropies, not Vulcan.